Russeks: Early years

 In September 1924, by which time the store was one of the leading fur stores in New York City, they opened a women's apparel department store on the eight floors of the southwest corner of 390 Fifth Avenue and West 36th Street in Manhattan, which at the time was the most fashionable shopping area in the United States.
-The store sold among other items frocks, wraps, hats, dress accessories, ermines, Russian sables, dresses, gowns, coats, ensemble suits, tailored suits, and shoes, including new fashions from Paris.
+The store sold among other items frocks, wraps, hats, dress accessories, ermine, Russian sables, dresses, gowns, coats, ensemble suits, tailored suits, and shoes, including new fashions from Paris.
 The building had been designed by architect Stanford White of McKim, Mead & White, and completed in 1904-05 for the Gorham Manufacturing Company.

 In 1928, net profits of the store were $357,000 ($ in current dollar terms).
 In 1933, the store adopted a new policy, under which it would be devoted solely to furs and ready-to-wear items.
 In 1934, net profits of the store after taxes were $103,000 ($ in current dollar terms), and in 1935 they were $220,000 ($ in current dollar terms).
 In August 1937, the company opened a store in Brooklyn in a five-story building on the northwest corner of Fulton Street and Bridge Street.
 In 1938, the company had a net loss of $126,000 ($ in current dollar terms), and in 1939 it had a net profit of $54,000 ($ in current dollar terms).